aranc23/puppet-fastx3/REFERENCE.md

 Data type: `Hash`

-Place into the data elem.
+Place into the data portion of the json hash, see the fastx documenation for details or examples in the data directory.

 ##### `ensure`